-The added protection is enabled in Chrome 90 on Windows 20H1 with December update or later and on Intel 11th Gen or AMD Zen 3 CPUs, which feature Control-flow Enforcement Technology (CET), ZDNet reported.
+The added protection is enabled in Chrome 90 on Windows 20H1 with a December update or later and on Intel 11th Gen or AMD Zen 3 CPUs, which feature Control-flow Enforcement Technology (CET), ZDNet reported.

 For several years, Intel and Microsoft have been working on CET to thwart ROP attacks, which can bypass existing memory-exploit mitigations to install malware, the report said.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 CET introduced “shadow stacks”, which are used exclusively for control transfer operations.
 These shadow stacks are isolated from the data stack and protected from tampering, it added.

 Google’s Chrome platform security team warns that the shadow stack might cause problems for some software loaded into Chrome.

 “CET improves security by making exploits more difficult to write.
 However, it may affect stability if the software that loads itself into Chrome is not compatible with the mitigation,” the Chrome security team said.

 Google, however, has also provided details for developers who need to debug a problem in Chrome’s shadow stack.

 Developers can see which processes have Hardware-enforced Stack Protection enabled in Windows Task Manager, the report said.

 Google describes ROP attacks as where “attackers take advantage of the process’s code, as that must be executable”.